Piyush-Sahare/sdgdfgs/README.md

 🎥 YouTube Clone
 ================

-A feature-rich **YouTube Clone** application built using the **MERNstack** (MongoDB, Express.js, React, and Node.js) with cloud storage andsecure authentication.
-This project allows users to upload, stream, andinteract with videos seamlessly, mimicking the core features of YouTube.
+A feature-rich **YouTube Clone** application built using the **MERNstack** (MongoDB, Express.js, React, and Node.js) with cloud storage and secure authentication.
+This project allows users to upload, stream, and interact with videos seamlessly, mimicking the core features of YouTube.

 🚀 Overview
 -----------

-This YouTube Clone is a full-stack web application designed to offerfunctionalities similar to YouTube, where users can:
+This YouTube Clone is a full-stack web application designed to offer functionalities similar to YouTube, where users can:

 *   Upload videos and manage them.